nomokazu/linking-attack-poc/README.md

 #### After execution

 When execution is finished, BLE receiving in Terminal B must be stopped.
-Please use "Ctrl+C" to top BLE receiving in Terminal B.
+Please use "Ctrl+C" to stop BLE receiving in Terminal B.
 After exiting with "Ctrl+C", type y as instructed by Terminal A.

 ### Draw graph